ArthurClemens/polythene/docs/components/react/search.md

 See also [Handling state](../../handling-state.md).

 To add logic to the search field, we will wrap the search field in a component.
 We will store the Text Field state in our component state, and set the input value programmatically.
-For this we will use the Text Field's `value`, `focus` and `onChange`:
+For this we will use the Text Field's `value` and `onChange`:

 * `value` - sets the text input value
-* `focus` - sets the text input focus state
 * `onChange => ({ value, focus })` - receives the latest state

 Text Field attributes are passed with option `textfield`: